jlorieau/mollib/docs/cli/process.rst

 files.
 All of the options and preprocessors available in ``process`` are available to other commands.

-.. include:: output/mollib_process_help.rst
+.. include:: cmds/ml_process_help.rst

 Arguments
 ---------

 ``-i`` / ``--in`` ``id/filename``
-    **(required)** The listing of one or more structural identifiers (ex: PDB file identifiers) or filenames.
+    **(required)** One or more structural identifiers (ex: PDB file identifiers) or filenames to load.

     If the structure could not be found locally, a copy will be downloaded and cached for further analysis.

-    Multiple input identifiers and filenamed can be used to process multiple files simultaneously.
+    Multiple input identifiers and filenames can be used to process multiple files simultaneously.

 ``-o`` / ``--out`` ``filename``